SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 virtual bronchoscopy.
 The user interface has been made as clean and simple as possible, and everything which is needed for the users of Fraxinus is available by default.

-However, for advanced users who want to have access to the full functionality of CustusX, it is possible to enable the menu bar with all options: open the file
+However, for advanced users who want to have access to more functionality, it is possible to right click on the top of the window to enable the rest of the widgets and toolbars of CustusX.

+To e.g. edit the transfer function of the volume in the Fly through step, right click and open the *Volume Properties* widget.
+Go to the *Transfer Functions* tab and drag the values or right click to remove or set new points.
+Right click on the color bar to customize the colors.
+Note that going between workflow steps will reset many of the widget, help and object layouts to the Fraxinus default settings.

+To enable the menu bar with all the options from CustusX: open the file

     C:\Users\your_user_name\Fraxinus_settings\profiles\Bronchoscopy\settings\settings.ini